ibukunOduntan/SignLangApp/README.md

 - Integrate **speech-to-text** and **text-to-ASL animation** features.

 ### CONCLUSION
-This project successfully developed an **AI-powered ASL learning application**, demonstrating the potential of machine learning in **assistive technology**.
+This project successfully developed an **AI-powered ASL learning application**, demonstrating the potential of machine learning in **education**.
 By providing an interactive, **real-time gesture recognition system**, the project contributes to **improving ASL accessibility and education**.